bdrainer/euler/README.md

 [Project Euler](https://projecteuler.net/) solutions implemented with Groovy.

-Check the archives on Project Euler as most the probles are there.
+Check the archives on Project Euler as most the problems are there.

 ## Overview